Rapptz/discord.py/docs/api.rst

         A guild integration was created.

+        When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`Object` with the integration ID of the integration which was created.

         .. attribute:: integration_update

         A guild integration was updated.

+        When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`Object` with the integration ID of the integration which was updated.

         .. attribute:: integration_delete

         A guild integration was deleted.

+        When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`Object` with the integration ID of the integration which was deleted.

 .. class:: AuditLogActionCategory